MapRock/assemblage-of-artificial-intelligence/docs/bi_innovations_and_lessons_learned.md

 * Then: How do we bring in prediction, text, events, and semantics?

-Now the question is:
-**How do AI agents stand on top of all that rather than redo it on-the-fly, figuring out each environment from scratch?**
+Now the question is: **How do AI agents stand on top of all that rather than redo it on-the-fly, figuring out each environment from scratch?**

-That is really the punch line.

 A good AI agent in the enterprise should ideally **inherit** all this prior work: